n-predicate-builder/NPredicateBuilder.Base/README.md

 }
 ```

-You may use the interface as a constraint when you just need to use the query expression.

 Add single queries with the Add or Or logic by creating methods and returning the query object.

 ```csharp